eryjus/centuryos2/README.md

 Many of the things I find and log myself are not placed into the public repo bug tracking system.
 There are several things that I identify as things to do that I want to write down before I forget them and all the things I keep track of that can clutter up a more public system.
 I'm sorry for the loss of visibility on that.
 Some day, I might poke a hole in my firewall and make those available if I get enough interest in doing so -- you can e-mail me that interest at hobbyos@eryjus.com.

 Redmine is an open source issue tracking application can be found here: https://www.redmine.org/.

-***Virtual Memory Map***

-It is important to identify the virtual memory layout and have that documented so that it can be referred back to at any time.
-My goal is to keep things relatively consistent across multiple architectures.
-I have documented some portions of the memory map in JOURNAL.md.
-There are discrepancies between what is in that document and this one; this document takes precedence for the virtual memory map.